maskati/azure-docs/src/digital-twins.md

-# Azure Digital Twins Documentation
+# Azure Digital Twins documentation
 > Learn how to use Azure Digital Twins by creating a digital twin architecture that acts as a representation of your assets, environments and business systems, to build next generation IoT solutions that model the real world.
   - [Azure Digital Twins documentation](https://learn.microsoft.com/en-us/azure/digital-twins/)
   - Overview